desmos-labs/primer/phases/phase-1/setup/README.md

 Please make sure the version is `1.12.10` or later.

 ### 2. Installing the Desmos CLI
-The Desmos Command Line Interface (in short, *CLI*) is the tools that allows you to perform Desmos-related operations using a terminal on your machine.
+The Desmos Command Line Interface (in short, *CLI*) is the tool that allows you to perform Desmos-related operations using a terminal on your machine.
 It connects to a full node of the Desmos Chain allowing you to easily create, sign and send transactions to it.

 In order to install it, please execute the following commands: